 - a.
 Ensure that new development is undertaken in a manner that is sympathetic to, and does not detract from, the heritage significance of heritage items and their settings. - b.
-Promote the protection and/or conservation of the non indigenous heritage where possible. - c.
-Ensure the impacts of development on significant views to and from Glenlee House are minimised.
+Promote the protection or conservation of those resources where possible. - c.
+Ensure the impacts of development on significant views to and from Glenlee House are minimised as far as possible.

-- 1. The controls for non-indigenous heritage in Section 2.11.2 of Volume 1 of this DCP apply to Menangle Park. - 2.
-An archaeological assessment must accompany any application for the development of land (including subdivision involving the creation of allotments for future development) containing a known or potential archaeological site.
+- 1. The controls for non-indigenous heritage in clause 2.11.2 of Volume 1 of this DCP apply to Menangle Park. - 2.
+An archaeological assessment must accompany any application for development of land (including subdivision involving the creation of allotments for further (future) development) containing a known or potential archaeological site.
 Known and potential archaeological sites at Menangle Park are shown in Table 3.2.
 The archaeological assessment should be undertaken in accordance with Assessing Significant Historical Archaeological Sites and 'Relics' (Heritage Branch, NSW Department of Planning, 2009). - 3.
 In recognition of the heritage significance of Glenlee House and its curtilage it will be necessary to delineate its boundary.
-Thus, any development applications for the subdivision of land adjoining Glenlee House may only be considered where a road is provided on the eastern and northern boundaries of this property, which is listed under the NSW Heritage Act 1977. - 4.
+Thus, any development applications for the subdivision of land adjoining Glenlee House will only be considered where a road is provided on the eastern and northern boundaries of this property, which is listed under the NSW Heritage Act 1977. - 4.
 Screen vegetation should be provided along the route of the proposed Spring Farm Parkway to ameliorate the impact on views and vistas to and from Glenlee House. - 5.
-Development Applications for subdivision in the vicinity of the Sydney Catchment Authority Upper Canal are to consider the potential impact of any stormwater runoff on the Canal and ensure that any impacts are appropriately mitigated.
-Refer to Section2.18 Work on Land Adjacent to the Upper Canal Corridor Volume 1 of the Campbelltown (Sustainable City) DCP.
+Development applications for subdivision in the vicinity of the Sydney Catchment Authority Upper Canal are to consider the potential impact of any stormwater runoff on the Canal and ensure that any impacts are appropriately mitigated.
+Refer to clause 2.18 Work on Land Adjacent to the Upper Canal Corridor Volume 1 of this DCP.